rtyle/artlight/README.md

 These projects were built on a Fedora Linux platform.
 Your mileage may vary elsewhere.

-Get artlight source code with it's dependencies
+Get artlight source code with its dependencies

     git clone http://github.com/rtyle/artlight.git
     cd artlight